Parkway A

 No analysis available

 Common-area electricity appears to be included in the maintenance fee.
-The MLS pattern is highly consistent across listings, with OTCOEX appearing in 11 of 14 current records.
-No public remarks suggest otherwise, so this looks like a building-level inclusion rather than a copy/paste anomaly.
+The MLS pattern is highly consistent across listings, with OTCOEX appearing in 12 of 15 current listings.
+Public remarks do not explicitly mention utility inclusions, but there is no evidence against the feature.

 No analysis available